 The following is a list of what to bring with you when you register your vehicle(s) or mail to get your title released should you have a lien holder and come from a state where the lienholder holds the title.
 Since we use SBI in Clay County, we can’t speak for the rules other counties might enforce.

-- VIN inspection form Form HSMV-82042 (if coming from out of state, you need this form) You can get it signed by any Law Enforcement Officer (LEO), so there is no need to bring your vehicle to Florida.
-You do have the option to bring your vehicle to Florida to get it VIN inspected by either a local LEO, Florida Compliance Examiner or Florida dealer.
+- VIN inspection form Form HSMV-82042 (if coming from out of state, you need this form) You can get it signed by any Law Enforcement Officer (LEO) which means there is no need to bring your vehicle to Florida.
+You do have the option to bring your vehicle to Florida to get it VIN inspected by either a local LEO, Florida Compliance Examiner or any Florida dealer.

 - copy of current state registration, if coming from out of state

-- proof of insurance (need policy number) They need to know the insurance company is licensed to sell Florida insurance policies.
-Our ID card worked fine here.
-We used an electronic version of our insurance card and it was perfectly accepted.
+- proof of insurance (need policy number) – Our insurance card worked fine here.
+We used an electronic version of our insurance card which was accepted.

 - Title to vehicle OR Lien holder account number, company and address (The tax collector’s office will write to the lienholder asking for the bank to release your title to them for it to be re-issued in Florida.)

 - Photo ID (driver’s license from “old” state works fine here) You can also use a passport, if you want.